 Tax filers who use a tax preparer to file their returns usually take for granted that the preparer will deposit the refund into the filer's bank account.
 But this is always the case.
 Tax preparers sometimes arrange to have the refunds deposited into their business accounts in order to keep a portion of the refund for payment.

 Rules for Tax Preparers

-Included in the new requirements for paid tax preparers who are not attorneys, certified public accountants or enrolled agents are mandatory registration, competency testing, continuing education and increased ethical standards.
-In addition, the IRS is increasing the staff for its Office of Professional Responsibility to ensure that accusations of tax fraud are thoroughly investigated and those suspected of tax fraud are prosecuted.
+Included in the requirements for paid tax preparers who are not attorneys, certified public accountants or enrolled agents included mandatory registration, competency testing, continuing education and increased ethical standards.
+In addition, the IRS increased the staff for its Office of Professional Responsibility to ensure that accusations of tax fraud were thoroughly investigated and those suspected of tax fraud were prosecuted.

 However, keep in mind that complaints to the Office of Professional Responsibility are only for enrolled agents.
-If your tax preparer is not an enrolled agent, then you should complete IRS form contact the tax inspector and complete form 3949-A to make your complaint.
+If your tax preparer is not an enrolled agent, then you should complete IRS form contact the tax inspector and complete Form 3949-A to make your complaint.

 The Office of Professional Responsibility cannot force a tax preparer to give you your money back.
 However, the inspector can take additional law enforcement action.
 If your tax preparer has taken your refund, it is best to contact the tax inspector first, then the professional responsibility agency.